storyofcoder/alpha/README.md

   <b> Create NFT </b>: User can create nft on our platform, and user can see that in opensea also.<br/>
   <b> NFT Detail page </b>: User can see NFT detail on our platform.<br/>
   <b> Implement SSR </b>: For Optimization, SEO. <br/>
-  <b> Test cases </b>: Implement test cases, to unsure that our platform is bug free and helps us in future development also.
+  <b> Test cases </b>: Implement test cases, to unsure that our platform is bug free and helps us in future development also.<br/>
+  <b> Skeleton Loader </b>: For better UI.
   <br/>

 - <b>What would you need to do to make this project production ready? </b> <br/>